 2. Does a vendor have to be in the system prior to the first day of school or can they be added during the school year?

 Vendors can be added throughout the school year.
-Prospective vendors can apply through a link on our Community Partners page.
+Prospective vendors can apply here.

 1. What type of reporting/documentation are homeschool parents required to maintain?